PouryaTarimoradi/JetsonNano-SmartRoomSurveillance/README.md

-# AI-Powered Surveillance System with Jetson Nano
+# Camera Security System with Jetson Nano

 ## Overview
 This project is an AI-powered surveillance system built on the NVIDIA Jetson Nano platform.
 It integrates motion detection, object recognition, and real-time notification capabilities, designed to detect and alert users when someone enters a monitored space.
 Captured images are sent to a Telegram bot for easy access.